Storm Amy weather warnings upgraded to amber

 Weather warnings for the first named storm of the season have been upgraded to amber for large parts of Scotland.

-The Met Office warned that Storm Amy will bring a spell of “damaging winds” on Friday evening and night with gusts of 95mph possible.
+The Met Office warned Storm Amy will bring a spell of “damaging winds” on Friday evening and overnight, with gusts of 95mph possible.

+Difficult driving conditions are expected, as well as disruption to ferry, air and rail travel.

 A wind warning has been upgraded to amber for Grampian, the Highlands and Western Isles, Orkney and Shetland and Strathclyde between 5pm on Friday and 9am on Saturday, with a risk of danger to life.

-Forecasters warn that during the amber warning period there could be transport disruption, power cuts and damage to buildings while flying debris could pose a danger to life.
+Forecasters say during the amber warning period there could be transport disruption, power cuts and damage to buildings, while flying debris could pose a danger to life.

 The Met Office said: “Storm Amy will bring a spell of damaging winds, initially in western areas during Friday evening before gradually transferring north-eastwards through the night and into early Saturday.